MoserGitHub/Censn/README.md

 R
 =
-See the SkewExample_R.pdf for a reproducible example.
+See the SkewExample_R.pdf for a reproducible example (markdown document SkewExample_R.Rmd).

 Author:
 André Moser